 The European Union just said.

-I don't know why most people are gonna agree with them.
+I don't know why most people are going to agree with him.

 What am I saying?